github/developer.github.com/content/v3/repos/statuses.md

 # Repo Statuses API

+The status API allows external services to mark commits with a success, failure, error, or pending `state`, which is then reflected in pull requests involving those commits.

+Statuses can also include an optional `description` and `url`, and we highly recommend providing them as they make statuses much more useful in the GitHub UI.

-The status API allows external services to mark commits as success, failure, error, or pending, depending on whatever criteria that service dictactes.
-For example, one common use is for continuous integration services to mark commits as passing or failing builds using Status.
+As an example, one common use is for continuous integration services to mark commits as passing or failing builds using Status.
+The `target_url` would be the full url to the build output, and the description would be the high level summary of what happened with the build.

 ## List Statuses for a specific SHA